British Columbia Highway 97: Okanagan Highway

 Crossing Okanagan Lake via the William R. Bennett Bridge in Kelowna.

 Okanagan Highway passing through Lake Country, between Kelowna and Vernon.

-The Okanagan Highway is a 189 km section of Highway 97 between the international border and the junction of Highway 97A north of Vernon.
+The 189 km section of Highway 97 between the Canada–United States border and the junction of Highway 97A north of Vernon is known as the "Okanagan Highway".
 It is named for the Okanagan region of British Columbia, through which it largely passes.
 It begins in the south at the international border crossing north of Oroville, Washington, and travels 4 km north to its junction with the Crowsnest Highway (Highway 3) at Osoyoos.
 The highway travels north for 47 km, passing through the Testalinden Creek Landslide and the communities of Oliver and Okanagan Falls.
 From Okanagan Falls, Highway 97 runs near the western shore of Skaha Lake before arriving at the locality of Kaleden, where Highway 3A diverges west.

 13 km north of Kaleden, Highway 97 arrives at the city of Penticton.
 North of Penticton, Highway 97 follows the western shore of Okanagan Lake for 45 km, through the communities of Summerland and Peachland, before reaching its junction with Highway 97C just south of Westbank.
 From there, Highway 97 passes through West Kelowna and reserve lands belonging to the Westbank First Nation until, 15 km northeast of the 97C junction, Highway 97 begins to cross Okanagan Lake via the William R. Bennett Bridge.
 The highway enters the city of Kelowna upon landfall on the east shore of the lake.
 6 km east into the city centre, the highway reaches its junction with Highway 33.
 As the Okanagan is a very popular travel destination and also has the highest population in inland B.C. (about 300,000), this section of highway 97 is by far the busiest.
 Congestion is frequent - particularly near the William Bennett Bridge, and Southbound towards West Kelowna.

-Four kilometres (21/2 mi) north of the Highway 33 junction, Highway 97 leaves the urbanized area of Kelowna (the municipal boundary is actually a further 12 km, 7 mi, north).
+Four kilometres (21/2 miles) north of the Highway 33 junction, Highway 97 leaves the urbanized area of Kelowna (the municipal boundary is actually a further 12 kilometres, 7 miles, north).
 For the next 43 km, the route travels well east of Okanagan Lake, passing through the community of Winfield.
 Prior to 2013, the highway ran alongside the west shore of Wood Lake to Oyama.
 A new 9 km section of four-lane highway was constructed and opened to traffic at that time, which bypasses Oyama entirely to the north.
-The original section of the highway skirting the western shore of Wood Lake is now known as Pelmewash Parkway.
+The original section of the highway skirting the western shore of Wood Lake is now known as "Pelmewash Parkway".
 Both Oyama and Winfield lie within the municipality of Lake Country.

 Highway 97 then passes along the west shore of Kalamalka Lake before entering the city of Vernon and a junction with Highway 6 just south of the city centre.
 The highway then travels north for 10 km to a junction with Highway 97A near Swan Lake.